zigpy/zigpy-cc/README.md

 # Testing new releases

-Testing a new release before it is released in Home Assistant.
+Testing a new release of the zigpy-cc library before it is released in Home Assistant.

-If you're using Supervised Home Assistant (formerly hassio):
+If you are using Supervised Home Assistant (formerly known as the Hassio/Hass.io distro):
 - Add https://github.com/home-assistant/hassio-addons-development as "add-on" repository
 - Install "Custom deps deployment" addon
 - Update config like: